 Legal Assistance After a Snowmobile Accident

 Please be safe while enjoying the snowy trails on your snowmobile.
-Our Milwaukee personal injury attorneys suggest you visit the aforementioned DNR website for more information about rider safety classes and how to register your snowmobile.
+Our Wisconsin personal injury attorneys suggest you visit the aforementioned DNR website for more information about rider safety classes and how to register your snowmobile.
 If you have been injured in a snowmobile accident, you should work with a personal injury attorney who understands snowmobile insurance as well as Wisconsin’s negligence laws.
-Do not hesitate to call Casey Law Offices, S.C. at (414) 272-3776 or fill out an online contact form to get a no-cost consultation.
+Do not hesitate to call Casey Law Offices, S.C. at (414) 272-5564 or fill out an online contact form to get a no-cost consultation.